National Premier Leagues Queensland

-The National Premier League Queensland, run by Football Queensland, is the top tier state-level football (soccer) competition in Queensland.
-The conference is a sub division of the National Premier Leagues.
-The inaugural season kicked off in March 2013 and consisted of 12 teams.
+The National Premier League Queensland (NPL Queensland or NPL QLD) is the top tier state-level soccer competition in the Australian state of Queensland.
+The conference, run by Football Queensland, is a sub division of the National Premier Leagues (NPL).
+The inaugural season began in March 2013 and consisted of 12 teams.
 Each team will be expected to field a senior team, five junior men's teams from under-12 to under-20 starting in 2013 and women's junior teams in under-13, under-15, and under-17 starting in 2014.

 Each club has been granted a 5-year licence and there is no promotion or relegation from the league during this period.
 It was announced on 16 December 2016 that there would be promotion and relegation to the Football Queensland Premier League (FQPL) as of the 2018 season and that the league would be expanded to 14 teams.
 This announcement came with the addition of the Football Queensland Premier League, a new tier immediately below the National Premier League.

 Peninsula Power and Eastern Suburbs were the first two teams promoted to the NPL from the FQPL for the 2019 season.
 No teams were relegated in 2018.